chadwhitacre/openpath/_posts/2024-03-05-the-case-for-a-new-institution.md

 on is what exactly it is we are naming.
 [What are our goals][13]?

-There's a "thin" version in which our goal is to produce an educational website, and a "thick" version in which we are founding (or retrofitting?) an institution.
+There's a "thin" version in which our goal is to produce an educational website, and a "thick" version in which we are founding (or joining with?) an institution.
 The thick version would obviously be a much more serious commitment, so it needs justifying.
 That's what I aim to do in this post.